iPhone 13 Pro

 The LiDAR scanner also plays a part in capturing sharper low-light photos.
 Since it can map image depth, the image signal processor has more information for processing composites.

-The Ultra-wide camera also saw big improvements in low-light performance.
+The Ultra-wide camera also saw significant improvements in low-light performance.
 It can capture up to 92% more light thanks to a wider aperture and a bigger sensor.
 Night mode is also available on this lens for the first time.

 The new Telephoto lens offers 3x optical zoom with a 77mm focal length.
 This lens has a more robust natural bokeh on subjects close to the camera and helps improve the iPhone's Portrait Mode effect.